SamA89SamA89/SamA-MKV-Batch-Script-----Remove-Tracks-by-IDs-Languages-and-NAMES-----Add-External-Tracks/README.md

      If the JSON structure changes in a future version, the parsing logic may need to be updated
    • The Currency Sign ¤ (which is extremely rare) is not used in Track Names.
      If it is used, simply change the delimiter to another rare character
-2) The !MKVMERGE! command at the bottom of the script can be customized to add extra functions, like track ordering, chapter handling, and attachment support.
+2) The !MKVMERGE! command can be customized to add extra functions, like track ordering, chapter handling, and attachment support.
 For example:
-   "!MKVMERGE!" -o "!NEW_FILE!" !FINAL_AUDIO! !FINAL_SUBS! "%%e" !ADD_AUDIO! !ADD_SUBS! --track-order 0:2,0:1
+   "!MKVMERGE!" -o "!NEW_FILE!" !FINAL_AUDIO! !FINAL_SUBS! "%~1" !ADD_AUDIO! !ADD_SUBS! --track-order 0:2,0:1
 3) Feel free to share or modify the script